JamieMagee/katmagee.net/site/content/case-studies/human-shaped-book.md

 case_feature_img: img/ahs_1_0004_dsc06546-2.jpg
 case_summary: Designit needed to consolidate its culture after a period of upheaval.
-I worked closely with key internal stakeholders to distill the company's vision and values, and communicate them in a uniquely Designit way.
+I worked closely with key internal stakeholders to distill the company's vision and values and communicate them in a uniquely Designit way.
 testimonial: "\"We don't have a dress code, but we do have strict no asshole policy.\""
 date: 2018-08-14T05:21:59.331Z
-draft: true
+draft: false
 ---
 Designit is a global strategic design agency.
-In 2015, Designit had doubled its headcount in just one year, expanded into new regions, and was acquired by Indian multinational IT company Wipro.
+In 2015, Designit had doubled its headcount in just one year, expanded into new regions, and was acquired by multinational IT company Wipro.

 To ensure a successful acquisition and support further growth, Designit needed to consolidate its unique culture and communicate its vision and values internally and externally.

 ![A human-shaped world is where everything is designed around real human needs](img/ahs_1_1.jpg)

 I collected and consolidated input from key internal stakeholders from Designit's twelve offices around the globe.
-I then worked closely with a core steering group, including the founder and CEO, to define Designit's vision for a "human-shaped world" and the shared values needed to achieve this.
+I then worked closely with a core steering group to define Designit's vision for a "human-shaped world" and the shared values needed to achieve this.

 ![Take pride in your work](img/ahs_1_0000_dsc06527-2.jpg)

 \
 It was also my responsibility to set the right tone for the book.
 A traditional corporate vision/mission statement just would not fit with Designit's culture.
-We needed to explain bold dreams and big ideas in an authentic and relatable way, cutting the cliches and corporate jargon to get straight to the point.
-We channeled our rebellious streak to light a fire in people's bellies – while still having some fun along the way.
+We needed to explain bold dreams and big ideas in an authentic and relatable way.
+So we cut the cliches and corporate jargon to get straight to the point.
+And we channeled our rebellious streak to light a fire in people's bellies – while still having some fun along the way.

-From initial concept to print deadline, we had just three weeks!
+From stakeholder interviews to print deadline, we had just three weeks!
 So with the concept and tone in place, I worked closely with a fellow copywriter and a graphic designer to get the final copy into layout, brought to life by a visual language that's bold, dynamic, and human.

 ![It starts here](img/ahs_1_2.jpg)